Capri Holdings Limited (CPRI) Investors Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

 LOS ANGELES, Jan.
-17, 2025 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Capri Holdings Limited ("Capri" or the "Company") (NYSE: CPRI).
+24, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Capri Holdings Limited ("Capri" or the "Company") (NYSE: CPRI) have opportunity to lead the securities fraud class action lawsuit.

-IF YOU SUFFERED A LOSS ON YOUR CAPRI INVESTMENTS, CLICK HERE BEFORE FEBRUARY 21, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT

 What Is The Lawsuit About?